EdZeno/CV/README.md

 ### Skills
 **I am eager to learn.**
-As the education section of this CV proves I am committed to constant self-improvement, development and continious learning.
+As the education section of this CV proves I am committed to constant self-improvement, development and continuous learning.
 I have managed to graduate with two master degrees and finish an intense coding bootcamp.

 **I am good with people.**